svenssonjoel/svenssonjoel.github.com/pages-2021/src/cortex-m-assembler-0/index.md

-#  programming of ARM Cortex-M microcontrollers - Part 0 - Tools and basics
+#  Programming of ARM Cortex-M microcontrollers - Part 0 - Tools and basics

 I think it may be pretty hard to justify picking up assembly language at this time unless if for learning or for fun.
 I'm going to have a go